aleister1102/monsterinc/README.md

     -   Supports compression codecs: ZSTD (default), SNAPPY, GZIP, UNCOMPRESSED.
     -   Saves files in the directory structure `ParquetBasePath/YYYYMMDD/scan_results_*.parquet`.
 -   **Flexible Configuration**: Manages configuration via a YAML file (`config.yaml` preferred) or JSON (`config.json`) and command-line parameters.
+-   **Periodic Scanning (Automated Mode)**:
+    -   Allows scheduling of recurring scans (e.g., daily).
+    -   Reloads target lists at the beginning of each scan cycle.
+    -   Maintains a history of scans in an SQLite database.
+    -   Sends notifications (e.g., via Discord) on scan start, success, and failure.
+    -   Includes retry logic for failed scans.

 ## Installation and Build